Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/03-rtp-reconfiguration/README.md

 * Use XRT API to control graph execution and RTP operations.
 * Verify the system by HW co-simulation and running in hardware.

-**Known issue in 2025.2**: There may exist hardware execution issue in asynchronous array RTP update & read.
-When it happens, please wait for an update in the tool or a patch.
-Otherwise, you may continue to use 2024.1 instead.
+**Known issue in 2025.2**: There can exist hardware execution issue in asynchronous array RTP update & read.
+When it happens, wait for an update in the tool or a patch.
+Otherwise, continue to use 2024.1 instead.

 ## Steps